 The Average ‘Dad’s Army’ Movie

-This should’ve been called ‘Dad and Mum’s Army’! 😀
+This should have been called ‘Dad and Mum’s Army’! 😀

 ‘Dad’s Army’ has had a long-lasting legacy, hasn’t it?
 It’s regarded as one of the best UK sitcom TV shows ever made, featuring the Walmington-on-Sea Home Guard platoon led by Captain Mainwaring.
 It lasted for nine seasons on TV and spawned into having its own radio series, movie and a stage show!